 Discover the Charm of Snowball Bush Hydrangea: Your Ultimate Guide to Growing and Caring for This Frosty Flora!

-The Snowball Bush Hydrangea, scientifically known as Hydrangea arborescens, is a deciduous shrub celebrated for its large, stunning white flower clusters.
+The Snowball Bush hydrangea, scientifically known as Hydrangea arborescens, is a deciduous shrub celebrated for its large, stunning white flower clusters.
 Often mistaken for Other similar plants, it offers a unique beauty and charm in gardens and landscapes.
 Its fluffy blooms resemble snowballs, hence the catchy name “snowball bush.”

 Characteristics and Appearance